 Rise Economy v.
 Vought

 In the months since he took over as Acting Director of the Consumer Financial Protection Bureau (CFPB), Defendant Russell Vought has stated clearly his desire to shutter the agency.
-This case challenges Acting Director Vought’s latest effort to do so—this time by starving the CFPB of the funds needed to carry out its consumer-protection mission.
+This case challenged Acting Director Vought’s latest effort to do so—this time by starving the CFPB of the funds needed to carry out its consumer-protection mission.